 Dr Ankush Mitra

-The Warwick ATLAS group is involved in a number of research activities including the study of Higgs Bosons decaying to a pair of tau leptons.
-In 2014 the Warwick group played a major part in the discovery of this decay mode for the SM Higgs and followed this up with an important role in studying the CP properties in the Higgs to tau tau decay.
-We are active in searches for additional Higgs bosons and Higgs boson pair production and are studying Higgs decays to W and tau pairs, and the study of high momentum Higgs bosons with decay to b pairs.
+The Warwick ATLAS group is involved in a variety of fundemental research topics using the unprecedented dataset LHC produces.
+We are working on searches for additional Higgs bosons and Higgs boson pair production and are studying Higgs decays to W and tau pairs, and the study of high momentum Higgs bosons with decay to b pairs.
 Other research directions include the precise measurements of known processes, such as the fragmentation that creates jets from quarks, and measuring the CKM matrix element V(cb) in top quark decay.
 We are also looking for long-lived particles, decaying at large distance from the interaction point.

 In addition to these activities the Warwick group are also involved in a variety of detector performance tasks related to the trigger.
 The trigger, which consists of both hardware and software elements, is the part of ATLAS which decides if an event observed by the detector is kept for further processing.
 This is necessary given that in the duration of one second there are hundreds of millions of collisions out of which only a few hundred may be stored.
 Our involvement consists of general trigger configuration and development of new algorithms to handle the challenging and evolving environment of the typical collision.

 The ATLAS detector will be upgraded with a new silicon detector and updated trigger system.
 We are responsible for the Quality Control of the silicon strip detector modules, a share of module construction and for parts of the trigger core software restructuring and cost monitoring.